Hypertension

 • increased oxidative stress

-Reasons for magnesium deficiencies
+Reasons for magnesium deficiencies include:

-• Increased stress (causes magnesium depletion)
+• increased stress (causes magnesium depletion)

-• Low dietary protein (needed for magnesium absorption)
+• low dietary protein (needed for magnesium absorption)

-• Gastrointestinal disorders (e.g. Crohn’s disease, malabsorption syndromes, and prolonged diarrhea)
+• gastrointestinal disorders (e.g. Crohn’s disease, malabsorption syndromes, and prolonged diarrhea)

-• High doses of supplemental zinc (competes for absorption)
+• high doses of supplemental zinc (competes for absorption)

-• Certain diuretic medications
+• certain diuretic medications

 Magnesium food sources and supplementation